agateau/reposetup/README.md

     REPO_RO_URL=http://<yourserver>/~$USER/git/$REPO_NAME
     ```

-Note: You can also create a `reposetuprc` file in the `$HOME/.config` dir of
+Note: You can also create a `reposetuprc` file in the `$HOME/.config` directory
-each user.
+of each user.

 ## Usage